 Here's a quick overview of when/how to contact us about one of our puppies being placed with your family:

 A pregnancy's been announced!
-Once we've announced a pregnancy has been confirmed (this typically happens about mid-way through a bitch's pregnancy, around day 30-33, and is done via ultrasound... watch for fun photos to be posted!), we'll post this update to our Planned Breedings page.
-What should you do?
-Contact us via phone (emailed requests will NOT be honuored or acknowledged!) to let us know you're ready to be added to our waiting list.
+Once we've announced a pregnancy has been confirmed (this typically happens about mid-way through a bitch's pregnancy, around day 30-33, and is done via ultrasound... watch for fun photos to be posted!), we'll post this update to our Planned Breedings and our Current Litter page will become active. ►What should you do?
+Contact us via phone to let us know you're ready to be added to our waiting list.
 You can be interviewed at this point (in-person at our home or via phone); be sure you've read our contract and ask any questions you may have.

 Puppies have arrived!
-Once we've posted updates to our Current Litter page announcing the puppies' arrival, we're ready for families to visit, finish the interview process and be matched with their puppy.
-What should you do?
+Once we've posted updates to our Current Litter page announcing the puppies' arrival, we're ready for families to visit, finish the interview process and be matched with their new puppy. ►What should you do?
 Contact us to arrange a puppy visit - no, you cannot visit too often or too early... and yes, the WHOLE family is welcome to visit!
-Be sure you have at least one visit scheduled for when the puppies will be between 8 and 11 weeks of age (your entire family must attend this visit) so we may match your family with the most appropriate puppy.
+Be sure you have at least one visit scheduled for when the puppies will be between 8 and 11 weeks of age (the dates for this will be posted as part of the "Mark Your Calendars" section on our Current Litter page; your entire family must attend this visit) so we may match your family as a whole with the most appropriate puppy.
 Ensure you've read our contractual obligations to socialize, train and health test your puppy in the coming years.
 Arrange to submit a deposit; we require a $300 deposit (this will be applied towards puppy's $1,800 placement fee).